 What Does It Mean to Have a Good Brand Voice?

-A good brand voice isn’t just about what you say — it’s about how you say it.
+A good brand voice isn't just about what you say.
+It's about how you say it.
 The personality behind your words shapes how people feel when they interact with your brand.
-Here’s what makes a brand voice truly stand out:

-A strong brand voice doesn’t try to be something it’s not.
-It aligns with your brand’s values, mission, and audience.
-If your brand is casual and friendly, don’t suddenly sound corporate.
-If you’re a luxury brand, don’t start using slang.
+A strong brand voice doesn't try to be something it's not.
+It matches your brand's values, mission, and audience.
+If your brand is casual and friendly, don't suddenly sound corporate.
+If you're a luxury brand, don't start using slang.
 Stay true to who you are.

 It's Recognizable

-Your brand voice should be so distinct that people recognize it even without seeing your logo.
-Whether it’s playful like Oatly, bold like Liquid Death, or refined like Aesop, the key is to make sure it sounds uniquely you.
+Your brand voice should be so unique that people recognize it even without seeing your logo.
+Whether it's playful like Duolingo, bold like Liquid Death, or refined like Aesop, the key is making it sound uniquely yours.

 It Connects with Your Audience